Designations Congruent with Things: A Correspondence In Two Parts

 Dictation 19

-Mako I’m not going to tell you that I’m a little bit worried about certain things, like whether I might slip up one day and eat a seagull or a human.
-I’m not going to tell you that I really want to clone a kaiju, I’m not going to tell you that I think if I did it might fill the void in my head where a hivemind used to live, might soothe the anger of the things I’ve cut apart.
-I’m not going to tell you that I’m some kind of weird Prince of the Planet to formalin-fixed and disembodied brains, I’m not going to tell you that I haven’t slept in three days because that’s not the kind of relationship we have, kiddo.
+Mako I won’t tell you I’m a little bit worried about certain things, like whether I might slip up one day and eat a seagull or a human.
+I won’t tell you I really want to clone a kaiju, I won’t tell you I think that if I did, it might fill the void in my head where a hivemind used to live, might soothe the anger of the things I’ve cut apart.
+I won’t tell you that I’m a weird little Prince of the Planet to formalin-fixed and disembodied brains I’ve been studying for a decade, I won’t tell you I haven’t slept in three days because that’s not the kind of relationship we have, kiddo.
 I give you rollerblades.
 You roll your eyes at me.
 I say I’m not sure about your boyfriend.
 You say he’s not my boyfriend.

 Dictation 20